user1344-gh/jargon-lang/README.md

 Returns the additive inverse of `a`
 ## Assignment `a=b`
 Assigns the value `b` to variable `a`
+## Code blocks `{}`
+Creates a block of multiple statements separated by semicolons.
+Required for multiline code as of version 0.14
 # Keywords
 ## `var`
 ```